REMELH01/MakingAHit/README.md

     source venv/bin/activate

-5 - Install the requirements package.
+5a - Install the requirements package.

     pip install -r requirements.txt

-You don't have to install the requirements package!
+5b - You don't have to install the requirements package!
 You can just do the following:

     pip install pandas
     pip install matplotlib
     pip install numpy
     pip install mplcursors
-    pip install plotly

 6 - Select the virtual environment.
 Open the Command Pallette (CTRL+Shift+P)/(Cmd+Shift+P) on Mac.
 Type "Python: Select interpreter".